venatus9/Hardware-Hacking/README.md

 ![IMG_20241102_184917.jpg](https://github.com/user-attachments/assets/8d896874-0dc1-4be9-aec6-f82d765cce0d)

 ## UART
-Behold, the UART interface in all its glory.
+Behold, the suspected UART interface in all its glory.

 Looking at it you'd suspect that it would be UART judging by the four pins, shape and outline surrounding.
-But of course it's alwawys best to check.
-Looking online I was able to identify the J203 interface and...
+But of course it's always best to check.
+Looking online for the J203 interface I was able to identify a number of similar interfaces labelled J203 including UART alongside a PTA interface.
+However, considering the fact that this interface on the board is not being visibly utilised by anything on the pins and the connection to a nearby chip on the backside of the board rather than any antenna, I concluded...

 ...
-It is in fact UART!
+This in fact should be UART!

 Success!
 Now we just have to identify which pin is which.